A general correlation inequality for level sets of sums of independent random variables using the Bernoulli part with applications to the almost sure local limit theorem: INTRODUCTION

 Theorem \ref{t1[asllt]..} was announced in Denker and Koch \cite{DK} (Corollary 2).
 The succint proof given however contains a gap, see Weber \cite{W3}.
 A complete proof was given in \cite{W3}.
 Later, in the well-written paper \cite{GS} adressing the same problem in the stable i.i.d. case, more precisely, for specific classes of stable i.i.d. random variables, Giuliano and Szewczak, recovered that result as a particular case.
-One interesting aspect of the approach used in \cite{GS} is that it is based on Fourier analysis, and is thus totally different from ours.
+One interesting aspect of the approach used in \cite{GS} is that it is based on Fourier analysis, and is thus different from ours.
 See also Giuliano and Szewczak \cite{GS13}, for a result of this kind concerning Markov chains.
 See Section \ref{sub2..1} for a detailed exposition and a new improvment.
-3 pt The following remark, Remark 3 in \cite{W3}, is instructive in the present context.
-We observe that if $\kappa_n$ satisfies \eqref{eq2},
+3 pt 5 pt An ASLLT with rate was primarily proved in Giuliano-Weber \cite{GW3}. \begin{theorem}[\cite{GW3}, Theorem 1] Assume that $\E X^{2+\e}<\infty$ for some positive $\e$.
+Then,